Eystein Magnusson: Background

 Eystein was born in 1088 or 1089 as the first son of the future king Magnus Barefoot, born to an otherwise unknown mother who is only recorded to have been of "low birth".
-Upon the death of his father in 1103 during one of his campaigns in Ireland, Eystein became king together with his two brothers Olaf and Sigurd.
+Upon the death of his father in 1103 during one of his campaigns in Ireland, Eystein became king with his two half-brothers Sigurd and Olaf.
 Sigurd was about a year younger than Eystein, while Olaf was more than ten years younger than him.
-Sigurd was the only son who had accompanied their father Magnus on his campaign in the West, but he returned to Norway after Magnus' death.
+Sigurd was the only son who had accompanied their father on his campaign in the West, but he returned to Norway after his father's death.

 Many accounts concerning Eystein in later sagas are characterized by literary motifs, and have little value as sources on his life.
 Snorri Sturluson, the Icelandic author of the early 13th century Heimskringla mastered this literary style particularly well, stylistically and psychologically.
 His stories includes a so-called mannjevning (literally "comparison of men") between Eystein and Sigurd, in which the two boast about their skills and deeds in an attempt to outdo each other.
 In a similar fashion, Snorri also tells a story about how Eystein managed to cure the melancholy of a friend, by agreeing to regularly clear time to talk with him about what troubled him.
 On his physical appearance, Snorri wrote that Eystein "was the handsomest man that could be seen.
 He had blue open eyes; his hair yellow and curling; his stature not tall, but of the middle size."
 More reliable information, particularly about Eystein's building-projects, is offered in earlier sagas such as the work of Theodoric the Monk, a Norwegian chronicler who wrote in the late 12th century.